-The role played by LNG imports in Europe differs from one country to another depending, for example, on its supply profile including geographical situation, demand values, number of active shippers, LNG import terminal capacity, etc. For instance, due to a negligible domestic production and in order to face a fast-developing natural gas market, Spain has historically been the major LNG importing country in Europe.
+The role played by LNG imports in Europe differs from one country to another depending, for example on its supply profile, including geographical situation, demand values, number of active shippers, LNG import terminal capacity etc. For instance, due to a negligible domestic production and in order to face a fast-developing natural gas market, Spain has historically been the major LNG importing country in Europe.
 In recent years, Great Britain has seen significant investment in LNG import facilities as indigenous production from the UK Continental shelf continues to decline.
 In France, LNG and pipeline imports are both complementary parts of the supply portfolio.
-LNG supplies are principally set on long-term contracts.
-This fact, in combination with the optimised LNG terminal integration with pipeline infrastructures, explains why the rates of use in French terminals are amongst the highest in Europe.
-Furthermore, plans have been set to increase the presence of LNG in many countries, not only to meet increasing demand, but also as a tool for improving the security of supply through the diversification of supplies 7 as is the case for the Swinoujscie LNG terminal project, in Poland, which will constitute a vehicle to improve security and competition in the Polish gas sector.
+LNG supplies are principally set on long term contracts.
+This fact, in combination with the optimized LNG terminal integration with pipelines infrastructures, explains why the rates of use in French terminals are amongst the highest in Europe.
+Furthermore, plans have been set to increase the presence of LNG in many countries, not only to meet increasing demands, but also as a tool for improving the security of supply through the diversification of supplies 7 as it is the case of the Swinoujscie LNG terminal project8, in Poland, that will constitute a vehicle to improve security and competition in the Polish gas sector.

-LNG imports, which represent around 18% of total gas supplies in Europe in 2010, are likely to increase in the coming years.
+LNG imports, which currently represent around 13,5% of total gas supplies in Europe (BP Statistics 2010), are likely to increase in the coming years.

-&lt;sup>7 As an example of this, it can be noted that, in the recent Ukraine-Russian dispute, which led to gas shortages in several European countries, Greece confronted its supply disruption thanks to the flexibility provided by its LNG terminal, also supplying neighbouring countries.
+7 As an example of this, it can be noted that, in the recent Ukraine-Russian dispute, which led to gas shortages in several European countries, Greece confronted its supply disruption thanks to the flexibility provided by its LNG terminal, supplying also neighbouring countries.

-Figure 1 - LNG imports in Europe in 2010
+Figure 1.
+LNG imports in Europe in 2009